Sooryak12/Hospital-Department-Predictor-Sahyadri-/README.md

                Random Forest Classifier.<br />

             *Note :Neural Networks  provided excellent results with manual testing and this has been deployed in ngrok.*
-The ipynb files are not documented well,as it was uploaded in haste .[Will Change it once judging time period is over]<br />
+The jupyter notebook  files are not documented well.<br />

 Though My models produce excellent results,still they lack knowledge and make mistake in some simple cases.This is especially because of the poor dataset.<br />
 This predictor was more of a data collection ->Test the Models -->Note the Mistakes by manual testing -->Data Collection -->Repeat Task for me.<br />